Michaelsulistio/SolanaSafariWalletExtension/README.md

 the Safari mobile browser.
 Similar to a Chrome browser extension, the Safari Web Extension can run background/content scripts and inject javascript into the web page.

 The **key benefit** of the web extension on mobile is that it is able to securely communicate with the native iOS app and relay information to the web page.

+## Wallet Standard

+Just like Chrome extension wallets, this uses [Wallet-standard](https://github.com/solana-labs/wallet-standard/tree/master) to subscribe and respond to requests from the dApp.
+It is automatically compatible with existing Solana web dApps.

 ## Diagram